Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-09-Investigating-DLP-Alerts.md

 ## Review
-In this lab, you have completed:
-+ Investigation of  Data Loss Prevention Alerts
+During this lab, you've gained knowledge on the process of Investigating the Data Loss Prevention Alerts

 ## You have successfully completed the lab